How many people in a team?

 Do spectators and team members have to pay to park their cars?

 No- the Rotary Club pay Dudley Council a fee which covers the car parking for the day.
 However, to help recover this cost, a charity donation from each vehicle is hopefully collected by members of the club who are present in the car park organising the parking.
-The donation is purly voluntary of course.
+The donation is purely voluntary of course.